GU230: Media

 The phone also comes with an FM radio, and like most other phones the headset that comes with the phone is needed.

 Battery

 The battery that comes with the phone is 3.7V 900mAh Li-Ion, with 350 hours of stand-by time and 3.5 hours of talk time.

 Connectivity

 The phone comes with Bluetooth and a can be synced with a PC, but you have to buy the USB cable separately.
-It has a web upload speed of 48kbit/s.
+It has a web upload speed of 48 kbit/s.